 Blog names are a matter of personal preference.
 Some names are descriptive and to the point (PoodleCare101.com) while others are more abstract or catchy (ThePaperAirplane.com) and some are simply made up words (Google.com).
 Get started by brainstorming a list of words or phrases that are important to your topic and combinations you like.

 Once you’ve got a name (or list of names) you should check to see if the domain is available to purchase.

-I recommend the Starter Plan for bloggers who are just starting out because it is cheap and has both phone and online customer support.
+- BlueHost is the web host I used to start Bren Did.
+I recommend the Starter Plan for people who are just dipping thier toes into the blogging pond because it is cheap and has both phone and online customer support.
 (BlueHost also includes a free domain name with new accounts, you gotta love that deal!)

 4 – Install Wordpress.